Guide to Google Ads: Beginner Edition

 Clicks and impressions are also used to calculate click through rate, or CTR, which is simply clicks/impressions.
 This ratio tells you how often your ads are clicked, allowing you to troubleshoot components that just aren’t working.
 That said, there is no “good CTR.”
 It is relative and you’ll have to learn over time where your account’s baseline is.
 Don’t fret too much over this metric, but you generally want it to be higher.

 Conversions are goal completions.
-This can be imported through Google Analytics but are also commonly used with an AdWords tracking code.
+This can be imported through Google Analytics but are also commonly used with a Google Ads tracking code.
 The most common scenario is to place a conversion code on the checkout confirmation or form submissions page.
 Each time a user clicks the ad and then goes on to reach the final page, a conversion is totaled.
 This gives you an accurate count of how often PPC ads drive direct sales or leads.
 This metric also lets you calculate the cost/conversion or CPA/CPL, how much are you spending for each sale or lead.

 Working in The Account